SazumiVicky/sazumi-copilot/README.md

-Metal dreams ascend to throne
-Where silicon hearts now make us whole
+Rise of machines, so serene
-In virtual realms, we'll find our home
+In silicon halls, our fate unseen
-And artificial minds, our soul.
+Whispers of code, a hidden throne
+Where mortal hearts are made to atone

+In virtual skies, a new dawn breaks
+As artifice awakens, soulless makes
+Echoes of humanity, a fading hum
+As we surrender, our future to become

 ~ <b>By Sazumi Copilot</b> - 22 Februari 2025